Sea Sketches: Publication

 Sea Sketches was published in 1951 by the Oxford University Press (OUP).
-It was Williams' first substantial work to be published and the OUP subsequentially published a number of her other works.
+It was Williams' first substantial work to be published and the OUP subsequently published a number of her other works.
 Williams dedicated the suite to her parents "who had the good sense to set up home on the coast of Glamorgan".

 Recordings

 Sea Sketches was first recorded by the English Chamber Orchestra conducted by David Atherton in 1970 (Decca SXL6468), and re-issued in 1995 (Lyrita SRCD323).
-It was later recorded by the Manitoba Chamber Orchestra conducted by Roy Goodman (CBC SMCD5227).

-The first recording was one of a series of recordings of Williams' works in the 1970s to promote her work, made with the help of the Welsh Arts Council.
+It was one of a series of recordings of Williams' works in the 1970s to promote her work, made with the help of the Welsh Arts Council.
+The work was later recorded by the Manitoba Chamber Orchestra conducted by Roy Goodman (CBC SMCD5227).
+A new recording was issued by Resonus Classics in 2024, performed by the BBC Philharmonic Orchestra, conducted by John Andrews.